Group Sequential Design with Posterior and Posterior Predictive Probabilities: Performance for Example Designs

+For D1, D3, and D5, $\Psi_0$ is such that the outcomes for both arms are generated via $\text{BIN}(1, 0.7)$ distributions; $\Psi_1$ is such that the outcomes for the placebo and tecovirimat arms respectively come from $\text{BIN}(1, 0.7)$ and $\text{BIN}(1, 0.8)$ distributions.
+That is, $\Psi_0$ and $\Psi_1$ are defined under the conditional approach.
+In D4, $\Psi_0$ is the same as in D1, D3, and D5, but $\Psi_1$ is defined under the predictive approach such that $\{\delta(\boldsymbol{\theta}_r)\}_{r=1}^R$ come from a $\mathcal{N}(0.1, 0.03^2)$ distribution that is truncated between 0.05 and 0.15.
+The probability models for D1, D3, D4, and D5 are chosen to reflect scenarios where the historical information improves power without greatly inflating the type I error rate.

+In D2, $\Psi_0$ and $\Psi_1$ are defined under the conditional approach such that the outcomes for the placebo and tecovirimat arms respectively come from $\text{BIN}(1, 0.75)$ and $\text{BIN}(1, 0.843)$ distributions.
+The average standardized effect sizes are thus similar across all designs.
+D2 is defined such that the historical information introduces negative bias into the posterior distribution of $\theta_{\text{PL}}$.
+As a result, positive bias is introduced into the posterior distribution of $\delta$, and we require more conservative decision thresholds to control the type I error rate.

-In all settings, Algorithm \ref{alg1} was implemented with $R = 10^4$ iterations and sample sizes of $n_a = 200$ and $n_b = 400$.
-Since the earlier $c_t$ values are the same for all $T$ considered within a given set of analysis spacings, we implement Algorithm \ref{alg1} once with $T = 5$ for each set of spacings.
-For designs with $T < 5$, we ignore the later stages of the sampling distribution modeled using linear approximations in Algorithm \ref{alg1}.
-We chose the sample sizes $n_a$ and $n_b$ based on PLATINUM-CAN to explore designs with varying power across the $T$ values considered.
-Figure \ref{fig:mpox} visualizes the cumulative stopping probability at each analysis with respect to $n$ for all settings given our choice for $\Psi_1$.
-The solid blue and green curves were \emph{estimated} using linear approximations to logits of posterior probabilities at only two sample sizes ($n_a$ and $n_b$) using the process in Lines 4 to 12 of Algorithm \ref{alg1}.
-The short-dashed curves represent pointwise 95\% bootstrap confidence intervals for the cumulative stopping probabilities.
-We describe how to construct these bootstrap confidence intervals in Appendix C. The red and black long-dashed curves were \emph{simulated} by independently generating samples $\mathcal{D}_n$ to estimate sampling distributions of $\boldsymbol{\tau}(\mathcal{D}_{n})$ at $n = \{100, 150, \dots, 500 \}$.
-In Figure \ref{fig:mpox}, the stopping probabilities for the designs with equally spaced and backloaded analyses consider different ranges of sample sizes for $n_t$, $t \ge 2$ because $\{c_t\}_{t=2}^T$ differ for the two settings.
+For all designs, Algorithm \ref{alg1} was implemented with $R = 10^4$ iterations and $M = 10^3$ repetitions to estimate posterior predictive probabilities.
+Sample sizes for the first analysis of $n_a = 120$ and $n_b = 280$ were selected based on PLATINUM-CAN to explore designs with varying power.
+Figure \ref{fig:eff} visualizes the cumulative probability of stopping for success at each analysis with respect to $n$ for all designs given our choices for $\Psi_1$ (top row) and $\Psi_0$ (middle row).
+The bottom row depicts how the success thresholds calibrated to our alpha-spending function change with $n$.
+In Figure \ref{fig:eff}, the solid curves were \emph{estimated} using the linear approximations in Algorithm \ref{alg1} based on simulations at only $n_a$ and $n_b$.
+The dashed curves (in a darker shade of the color corresponding to each design) were \emph{simulated} by generating samples $\mathcal{D}_n$ to estimate sampling distributions of $\boldsymbol{\tau}_{ *}(\mathcal{D}_{n})$ at $n = \{100, 120, \dots, 300 \}$.